AndyEveritt/DuetScreen-MACH26/docs/DEVELOPMENT.md

   - Validates the internal WiFi module is recognised
 - USB-A test
   - Writes and reads data to a flash drive via USB-A port
+- Buzzer test
+  - Plays a sound through the buzzer to verify functionality
 - Speaker test
   - Plays a sound through the speaker to verify functionality